|Board And Delegates Meetings|

 Please note that you don't have to be a delegate to come just to vote.
 The ASSDF Board wants your input on what is happening with your State Federation.
 Those clubs who wish to place a bid for upcoming Fall Festival dances should prepare to present their bids at the Fall Festival meeting.
 Basically, if clubs don't submit a bid to host the Fall Festival, you may either see the event in a part of the state that you may not wish to travel to...or in the worst case scenario, no festival at all.

 Return To Top Of Page

-Basically, if you don't show up at the meeting to voice your opinion, and to vote...you will have no right to complain on the outcome of what transpires there.
-And, if no business is conducted because of a lack of members, the organization can not do what it needs to do...and if said organization has little or no support from its members, the organization could fold up/disband, and all the benefits of the organization would be lost.
+Basically, if you don't show up at the meeting to voice your opinion, and to vote...you have no right to complain on the outcome of what transpires there.
+And, if no business is conducted because of a lack of members, the organization can not do what it needs to do...and if said organization has little or no support from its members (including getting officers to serve), the organization could fold up/disband, and all the benefits of the organization would be lost.

 Now, while attending meetings may not be ones idea of a good time, it has to be done with ANY organization.
-And, even if you do attend, voice your opinion, and vote...even if that vote does not come out the way you wanted, it is still your duty to get behind the majority vote, in whatever was decided.
-Like it or not, ''Life is NOT Burger King...you can NOT always Have It Your Way'' (I can say that, as I worked for them for 5 years nearly 40 years ago in the Little Rock area).
+And, even if you do attend, voice your opinion, and vote.
+Tben, if the vote does not come out the way you wanted, it is still your duty to get behind the majority vote, in whatever was decided.
+Like it or not, ''Life is NOT Fair or Burger King'' -- Fair is a fall carnival, a call in baseball, or a weather term...and, you can NOT always Have It Your Way'' (I can say that, as I worked for them for five years 40 years ago in the Little Rock area).

 Return To Top Of Page